Yongyiw/stringChecker/README.md

+# Project Introduction

+## APIs

+GET text/list
+POST text/add
+POST text/delete
+POST text/edit
+POST text/check

+## TO DOs
+1) Deploy the project to heroku
+2) Connect to MySQL database locally and remotely
+3) Implement APIs
+4) Design FE page
+5) User authentication

 # php-getting-started

 A barebones PHP app that makes use of the [Silex](http://silex.sensiolabs.org/) web framework, which can easily be deployed to Heroku.
+(Nah, laravel is used in this project)

 This application supports the [Getting Started with PHP on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php) article - check it out.